Optimizing My Horse’s Diet

 .

 Ultimately, if pure, organic, whole foods were included in feeds - instead of GMO by-products – then a long list of synthetic isolated nutrients wouldn't need to be added in.
 Whole foods include the most nutritious part of the plant vs. by-products which are missing the bulk of the plant’s nutrition and are often contaminated with pesticides.
-Synthetic 'vitamin and mineral packs' are used in an attempt to make up for the missing nutrients from selecting by-products as the primary ingredients, and most companies select the poorest quality forms (sulfates & oxides) as they are cheaper.
+These synthetic 'vitamin and mineral packs' are used in an attempt to make up for the missing nutrients from selecting by-products as the primary ingredients, and most companies select the poorest quality forms of synthetic nutrients (sulfates & oxides) as they are cheaper.

 Additionally, synthetic isolated nutrients are missing their necessary co-factors required to fully function.
 By ingesting these, we can risk developing greater nutrient deficiencies as the isolates will pull from our body's reserves in order to complete themselves.
 They can be harsh on the gut and abrasive to sensitive internal tissues, setting the stage for things like gut dysbiosis, ulcers, anxiety and much more.
 Lastly, poor-quality synthetic isolated nutrients aren’t as bioavailable for absorption and assimilation, especially when compared to naturally occurring nutrients from herbs and whole foods.

-With all of this said, there can be exceptions, for example, magnesium, vitamin E, zinc, copper, selenium or chromium where horses may not be able to get adequate amounts from their natural diet and require therapeutic doses for their specific condition, so we select the highest-quality forms (for greatest bioavailability & least irritation) to help bring the horse’s levels up.
-Outside of these exceptions, we strive to nutritionally support horses as naturally as possible with herbs and plants they may forage in the wild.
+With all of this said, there can be exceptions and cases where we need to lean on a synthetic, for example, magnesium, vitamin E, zinc, copper, selenium or chromium, as some horses may not be able to get adequate amounts from their natural diet and require therapeutic doses for their specific condition.
+In these cases, we select the highest-quality forms (for highest bioavailability & least irritation) to help bring the horse’s levels up, and we feed these in conjunction with a very nutrient-dense, natural diet so the body has amble co-factors to choose from and isn’t pulling from the body’s stores.
+Outside of these exceptions, we strive to nutritionally support horses as naturally as possible with herbs and plants they may forage in the wild like nettle leaves, red raspberry leaves, chamomile flowers, hawthorn leaves & flowers, dandelion and more.

 How Can We Do Better for our Athletes, our Partners, our Beloved Companions?

 Since most of the immune system resides in the gut, we cannot expect our horses to thrive unless we foster their gut microbiomes properly.
 You may be surprised by how many ailments can be resolved by simply optimizing the diet.
-We know as humans that it's important to eat more organic, living foods, whole fruits and vegetables, grass-fed meats instead of factory farmed, wild caught fish instead of farm raised, and less dead food (cereals, chips, cookies, etc).
-Our animals require the same high-quality nutrition to function normally - and thrive!
-Once we improve our horse’s diet, he or she typically requires less topical treatments, less prescriptions, less vet bills, experiences less inflammation, less stiffness, less stress, and enjoys more restoration, more freedom, more calmness... ultimately resulting in a happier, healthier horse!
+We know as humans that it's important to eat more organic, living foods, whole fruits and vegetables, grass-fed meats instead of factory farmed, wild-caught fish instead of farm-raised, and less dead food (cereals, chips, cookies, etc).
+Our animals require the same high-quality nutrition in order to function normally - and to thrive!
+Once we improve our horse’s diet, he or she typically requires less topical treatments, less prescriptions, less vet bills, experiences less inflammation, less digestive woes, less stiffness, less stress, and enjoys more restoration, freedom, calmness... ultimately resulting in a happier, healthier horse!

 When Your Horse Feels Good, Life Is Good.

-It's good to be aware that if we add an anti-inflammatory supplement to an overall pro-inflammatory diet, we may see some results... or if we add an alkalizing product to an overall highly acidic diet, we may see some results...
+It’s true, isn’t it?
+When our horse doesn’t feel good, it can really rattle our day / night, and our wallet.
+It can be helpful to be aware that if we add an anti-inflammatory supplement to an overall pro-inflammatory diet, we may see some results... or if we add an alkalizing product to an overall highly acidic diet, we may see some results...
 However, this can be like just a drop in the bucket, making only a small difference.
 We can do better by our horses!
 Imagine what can be seen when the horse’s whole diet is optimized to work toward the same end goal of...

 • Offering naturally-occurring & highly-bioavailable nutrients